-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
-Training is specific safeguarding topics is available throughout the year in whole staff training, and through LMS online CPD.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - Staff complete policy of the week to ensure that all appropriate policies are read, understood and agreed to across the year following updates. - The training calendar for safeguarding is available for the year within the safeguarding plan and is updated following any updates or specific school contextual issues.

-All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-(See Appendix A).
-A standard leaflet is available and issued at reception for visitors.
+All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is within school.
+Agency staff would use a yellow lanyard and would not be left on their own with pupils without another member of staff available.